ray0130/Decision-Making-Loops/chapter1.md

 If it is true, then it will print out the element; it prints nothing if it is false.

+**additional: the keyword 'break' forces the computer to break out from the loop whenever encountered.

 `@hint`
 Use for loops to check every element in the arrays `@pre_exercise_code`